 23/06/2019 Day 7

 Kept active all day and had leftover curry and cauliflower rice for lunch.
-Managed to swim 600 metres today, still not quite a kilometre, but getting there!
+Managed to swim 600 meters today, still not quite a kilometer, but getting there!

 Today we had stir fried veg for dinner and I made a sauce with some coconut aminos, toasted sesame oil, rice vinegar, garlic and ginger, and had it with some cauliflower rice.
 It tasted perfect, and I made enough for two lunches.

 Week one done and dusted!